Biosimilar medicines are a type of biological medicine that offer the NHS opportunities to deliver better value for certain conditions

 Approval process

 The MHRA outlines guidance on the licensing of biosimilar products in the UK.
-For a biosimilar medicine to be approved:

-• Product quality is assured by the regulatory process.
+• product quality is assured by the regulatory process

 Extrapolation of approved indications